sharonghae/adventure-game/readme.md

 Systems like the one we’re building are often called _State Machines_.
 Some of you may have studied these in school.
 For your benefit, take a minute to watch [this video](https://www.youtube.com/watch?v=-Yicg2TTMPs).

+## Test specs
+To help you, we’ve written some test specs much like the ones you worked with in Test-First.
+You can run `npm test` to see the test suite run.
+To look at the specs, check out the `test` folder.

 ## Components

 We’re going to build this engine with several suggested components.
+We’ve set up files for each one in this project.
+We also wired them up to talk to each other.
 Here are some notes about them.

 - Node: A node is a single question or prompt.
 Not to be confused with the technology _node.js_ which we are also studying at Fullstack.
 This is particularly confusing because we have a file called `node.js` in this project, and because this project is _built_ in node.
 - Connection: Connections are objects that represent the circumstances under which our game changes from one state to another.
 For the question “Would you like a cookie?” the connections might have the conditions “yes” and “no.”